-- Eligible organisations should not share branding with any Ofgem regulated energy company (e.g. through including the name of a regulated energy company in its own name or incorporating an energy company logo with its own). - Eligible companies should not be legally under the control of, or a subsidiary of a regulated energy company.
+- Eligible charities should not share branding with any Ofgem regulated energy company e.g. on their website or in their logo - Eligible charities should not be legally under the control of, or a subsidiary of, a regulated energy company.

-Once you are confident that no organisation that will receive income from your project has close links to an Ofgem regulated company, remember to tick the checkbox.
+If you are confident that no organisation that will receive income from your project has close links to an Ofgem regulated company, tick the checkbox.